Just Keep Swimming: Structure, Movement, and Light Interactions of Unicellular Green Algae

 The influence of the central pair and radial spokes in directing dynein proteins is further illustrated by the identification of suppressor mutations that reintroduce some mobility to paralyzed mutants resulting from flaws in the CPC/RS and radial spokes (Porter, Power, & Dutcher, 1992).
 These mutations impact both the exterior and interior dynein arms and the N-DRC, which adjusts dynein activity.
 The absence of the N-DRC can activate the dynein function without CPC/RS prompts (Dutcher, 2020).
 Another model posits that the interactions between dynein and the axoneme’s passive elements can yield coordinated propelling oscillations.
 Distributed axial forces exerted in counter directions on interconnected beams within a viscous medium induce a dynamic structural imbalance, giving rise to oscillatory, wave-like movement (Bayly & Dutcher, 2016).

-However, when wild type Chlamydomonas is exposed to strong light, it triggers the symmetrical waveform by prompting an influx of calcium into the cells (Holland et al., 1997).
+However, when wild type Chlamydomonas is exposed to strong light, it triggers the symmetrical waveform by prompting an influx of calcium ions into the cells (Holland et al., 1997).
 Multiple studies hint that the outer dynein arms might be influenced by the central pair–radial spoke system in producing this symmetrical waveform (Wargo & Smith, 2003).

 Ciliary beating kinematics